-If you are a specialist in web front-end development, it is important to also understand how the back-end is built, how and why the API is built this way, how the databases and the infrastructure work behind the scene, etc. This way you can produce a better, faster front-end, and better collaborate with your coworkers.
+If you are a specialist in web front-end development, it is important to also understand how the back-end is built, how and why the API is built a certain way, how the databases and the infrastructure work behind the scene, etc. By doing so, you can produce a better, faster front-end and better collaboration with your coworkers.

-Holberton School students build different types of applications and systems on different devices and operating systems.
+Holberton School students build different types of applications and systems on a variety of devices and operating systems.
 They learn low-level programming, web front-end, back-end, scripting, databases, mobile development, internet of things, artificial intelligence, reverse engineering, security, and more.
-While building their applications, they are in charge of everything: coding, testing, documenting, shipping, monitoring, scaling, being on call, etc. Many projects also include user interface and experience, communication, online marketing, community building, pitching, go-to market strategy and more.
+While building their applications, they are in charge of everything from coding, testing, documenting, shipping, monitoring, scaling, being on call, etc. Many projects also include user interface and experience, communication, online marketing, community building, pitching, go-to market strategy and more.

-Holberton students learn how to build a product, and how to understand and communicate with others.
+Holberton students learn how to build a product, as well as how to understand and communicate with others.

-Our project-based learning environment naturally pushes our students to communicate more and work as a team.
+Our project-based learning environment naturally pushes our students for better communication and to work as a team.
 In addition, our curriculum also includes projects that require them to pitch their idea, talk to users, talk to real-life software engineers, write technical articles, organize meetups, interact with industry peers through social and professional channels, etc.

 Holberton School provides a two-year higher-education program made up of three different parts: 9 months of intense training on software engineering fundamentals, a 6-month internship, and 9 months of on-site or remote study in a specialization of your choice.

-The goal of Holberton School is not to teach students a specific programming language or a specific framework, but to teach them problem solving so that they can be successful during their entire career.
-Students learn whatever they need to learn to accomplish objectives, including low-level and system programming, higher level programming, web and mobile development, system administration and operations, open-source, algorithms, reverse engineering, etc… as well as documentation, communication, community building, etc.
+The goal of Holberton School is not to teach students a specific programming language or a specific framework, but to teach them problem solving so that they can be successful throughout their entire career.
+Students learn what they need to learn to accomplish objectives, including low-level and system programming, higher level programming, web and mobile development, system administration and operations, open-source, algorithms, reverse engineering, and more, as well as documentation, communication, and community building.